archie-sagers/Similarity-Jaccard-and-Cosine-/README.md

 # Similarity-Jaccard-and-Cosine-
-A program that computes the Jaccard and Cosine similarity of multiple documents
+A program that computes the Jaccard and Cosine similarity of multiple documents.

+It contains two python programs that compare extracts from Dickens, Mary Shelley and Pushkin.